Hon. Colin Campbell of Lundie1

 F, #22272, d. after 14 December 1618

-Maria Campbell was the daughter of Sir Colin Campbell of Glenorchy and Catherine Ruthven.2 She married, firstly, John Graham, 6th Earl of Mentieth, son of William Graham, 5th Earl of Menteith and Margaret Douglas, on 22 October 1589.3 She married by contract, secondly, Hon.
-Colin Campbell of Lundie, son of Sir Colin Campbell, 6th Earl of Argyll and Lady Agnes Keith, on 26 June 1599.1 She died after 14 December 1618.
+Maria Campbell was the daughter of Sir Colin Campbell of Glenorchy and Catherine Ruthven.2 She married, firstly, John Graham, 6th Earl of Menteith, son of William Graham, 5th Earl of Menteith and Margaret Douglas, circa 22 October 1589.3 She married by contract, secondly, Hon.
+Colin Campbell of Lundie, son of Colin Campbell, 6th Earl of Argyll and Lady Anne Keith, on 26 June 1599.1 She died after 14 December 1618.

-Maria Campbell was also known as Mary Campbell.3 From 22 October 1589, her married name became Graham.
+She was also known as Mary Campbell.3 After her marriage, Maria Campbell was styled as Countess of Menteith circa 22 October 1589.
+From circa 22 October 1589, her married name became Graham.
 From 26 June 1599, her married name became Campbell.

-Children of Maria Campbell and John Graham, 6th Earl of Mentieth
+Children of Maria Campbell and John Graham, 6th Earl of Menteith

 Child of Maria Campbell and Hon.
 Colin Campbell of Lundie